 In addition, she uses a senior marketing and p.r. background to help form proceedings into messages that resonate with important stakeholders, such as funders, research partners, legislators and media.

 When your plate is full of other tasks, producing conference proceedings can feel as though it’s a “sidelines” project — you just need to get it done.

-However, this publication is often the only touchpoint important stakeholders will have with your organization (along with your annual report).
+However, this publication is often the only touchpoint important stakeholders have with your organization (along with your annual report).
 Their impression of the proceedings will affect their willingness to contribute, fund or otherwise support what you do every day.
-It may help open the door to important strategic partnerships or convince talented staff members to say yes to your offer.
+Your proceedings book may open the door to important strategic partnerships or convince talented staff members to say yes to your offer.

 On the other hand, you can’t afford to spend too much time or money on this one project.
 Hiring Kindra is a happy medium — hand it over to someone with a particular skill in this area and free yourself to work on other important jobs.

 Ultimately, Kindra’s work behind the scenes on conference proceedings makes you look good and supports your organization’s mission with audiences that matter.